Empower Your Practice

 Monitoring and reporting

 Regularly monitoring the clean claim rate and other relevant KPIs can help identify areas for improvement.
+Tracking first pass yield alongside clean claim rate gives a more complete picture of revenue cycle health: while clean claim rate measures how many claims are submitted without errors, first pass yield measures how many are actually paid on first submission, making it a more revenue-centric indicator.
 Detailed reporting provides insights into trends and the effectiveness of implemented strategies.

 Discover more about the essential features of Medesk and claim your free access today!